ProgramCrafter/salsa-iwj-otter/docs/advanced.md

 If you want to use existing piece shapes that Otter already knows about, you can do this by providing a `<something>.game.toml` file.

 The format of these files is a TOML document representing a `GameSpec` as found in `src/spec.rs` in the Otter source code.
+Unfortunately this is not yet documented.

 Adding shapes (pieces, cards, etc.)